s-victor/TinyPedal/README.md

 All widgets are Customizable, see **Customization** section for details.

-Note: some info, such as fuel usage or tyre wear, requires at least 1 or 2 completed laps to be shown correctly.
+Note: some info, such as fuel usage, requires at least 1 or 2 completed laps to be shown correctly.

 ## Requirements